SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 Broker metadata readiness is retried for `KAFKA_STARTUP_TIMEOUT_SECONDS`; container startup does not rely solely on the broker container health status.

+While consuming, broker/network errors returned by `poll()` and exceptions from synchronous terminal-offset commits are recoverable.
+The service retries them up to `KAFKA_CONSUMER_MAX_RETRIES` (default `10`) with a linear backoff based on `KAFKA_CONSUMER_RETRY_BACKOFF_SECONDS` (default `1`).
+A successfully received record starts with a fresh retry budget.
+Exhaustion is an infrastructure error;
+malformed capture events and explicit `capture_failed` events are not retried.

 The image uses Python 3.12. `pyinotify` still imports the standard-library `asyncore` module removed in Python 3.12, so the image installs the maintained `pyasyncore` compatibility package explicitly.
 Its Docker build also imports